 Keep working on your blog, keep serving your readers and stop looking at everyone else.
-After all, there is no point to compare your blog with other blogs, because each blog is on a completely different point of their journey.
+After all, there is no point to compare your blog with other blogs, because each blog is on a completely different point of its journey.

-And for the love of God, do not copy other bloggers, their content or pins.
+And for the love of God, do not copy other bloggers, their content, or pins.
 Not only does that make you unoriginal, but it can also bring their followers’ wrath on you – loyal readers notice copycats easily and report them without hesitation.

 And if you feel overwhelmed right now, well, please know that it will happen again!
-Things will change, algorithms will be altered, trends will come and go… Yet as long you’re flexible and willing to learn, work and adapt, everything will be OK, including that blogging income you’re dreaming of.
+Things will change, algorithms will be altered, trends will come and go… Yet as long you’re flexible and willing to learn, work, and adapt, everything will be OK, including that blogging income you’re dreaming of.
 This one will sort itself out with time, I promise.